This tutorial demonstrates using the

-eigenmode-source to couple exclusively to a single waveguide mode.
-The structure, shown in the schematic below, is a 2d dielectric waveguide with ε=12, width =1 μm, and out-of-plane electric field Ez.
-The dispersion relation ω(k) for index-guided modes with even mirror symmetry in the y-direction is computed using MPB and shown in blue.
-The light cone which denotes radiative modes is the green section.
-Using this waveguide configuration, we will investigate two different frequency regimes: (1) single mode (normalized frequency of 0.15) and (2) multi mode (normalized frequency of 0.35), both shown as dotted lines in the figure.
+The first structure, shown in the schematic below, is a 2d ridge waveguide with ε=12, width =1 μm, and out-of-plane electric field Ez.
+The dispersion relation ω(k) for index-guided modes with even mirror symmetry in the -direction is computed using MPB and shown as blue lines.
+The light cone which denotes radiative modes is the section in solid green.
+Using this waveguide configuration, we will investigate two different frequency regimes: (1) single mode (normalized frequency of 0.15) and (2) multi mode (normalized frequency of 0.35), both shown as dotted horizontal lines in the figures.
 We will use the eigenmode source to excite a specific mode in each case — labeled A and B in the band diagram — and compare the results to using a constant-amplitude source for straight and rotated waveguides.
-Finally, we will demonstrate that a monitor plane in the y-direction is sufficient for computing the Poynting flux in a waveguide with arbitrary orientation.
+Finally, we will demonstrate that a single monitor plane in the -direction is sufficient for computing the total Poynting flux in a waveguide with any arbitrary orientation.

-The simulation consists of two parts: (1) computing the flux, and (2) plotting the field profile.
-The field profile is generated via
+The simulation consists of two parts: (1) computing the Poynting flux and (2) plotting the field profile.
+The field profile is generated by setting the flag

 compute-flux=false.
 For the single-mode case, a constant-amplitude current source (

-eig-src=false) excites both the waveguide mode and radiating fields in both directions.
-This is shown in the main inset of the figure above.
+eig-src=false) excites both the waveguide mode and radiating fields in both directions (i.e., forwards and backwards).
+This is shown in the main inset of the first of two figures above.
 The

-eigenmode-source excites only the right-going waveguide mode A as shown in the smaller inset.
-Exciting this mode requires setting
+eigenmode-source excites only the forward-going waveguide mode A as shown in the smaller inset.
+Launching this mode requires setting

 eig-parity to include